ibproduct/ib-oauth-bridge-experimental/README.md

 ### 2. Authentication Polling

+Note: The polling mechanism is a temporary solution until IntelligenceBank implements standard OAuth redirects.
+Once implemented, this step will be replaced with the standard OAuth redirect flow, simplifying the integration process.

-After redirecting to the IntelligenceBank login page, your application should poll the authentication status:
+Currently, after redirecting to the IntelligenceBank login page, your application needs to poll the authentication status:

 ```javascript
 async function pollAuthStatus(authCode) {